matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 /research/UCBD2 --> unknown misc items
 /research/askoski_common --> contains misc items

-## Data pipeline high level overview
+## Data pipeline overview

 1. Get EDW snapshots from university + pull course API info each semester --> feeds into models --> displayed on FE.
-1. EDW Data dump (snapshots) 3 times a semester, after every term into /research/UCBDATA
+1. EDW Data dump (snapshots) 3 times a semester after every term into /research/UCBDATA
     - includes updated enrollment history, grades, majors, entry type, APR data
     - enrollment records used for C2V (expore feature) & RNN (requirements)
-1. Ingested data = from data dumps, Collected data = from APIs
-    - Collected data streams should also be incorporated in the data pipeline
-    - Ingested data pipeline should be run 3x a semester and collected data should be run more frequently during enrollment periods
+    - data pipeline --> models retrain --> restart service to get updated search file
+    - search.pkl would not be here because that's only produced when models retrain pipeline is run.

+1. Raw EDW data --> run `refresh.py`, which generates the master lookup_dict & generates a timestamped directory in UCBD2/edw_data with
+    - apr  classAPI  flat  hashed  logs  model  pickle
+    - some flat files here are just copied over from timestamped directories like abbrev.tsv?
+    - lookup tables + pickles & working files to run service sourced through `env.json` which is loaded through `scripts/refresh/refresh_env.py`)
+1. Runs Models-Askoski `retrain.sh` which create all lookup pickles for enrollments, requirements, offered classes, etc.
+1.
+1. Move all files outputted from Models into timestamped directory

 ## What Data-AskOski should be / should have